 Since January, when the coronavirus outbreak began, the number of cases of COVID-19 around the world and in the UK has been rising, causing some people to panic.
-Following the actions of the Chinese, Italian and French governments, the UK government announced that the nation would be put into lockdown on Monday 23 March 2020.
+The national lockdown was announced on Monday 23 March 2020.

-Many Brits, after watching other countries taking these measures, prepared for this and the possibility of self-isolation (if they or members of their household caught COVID-19) by stockpiling.
+In preparation for the possibility of self-isolation (if they or members of their household caught COVID-19), many Brits began stockpiling.
 We’ve done some research to find out how many Brits stockpiled, how much they spent, which items they bought (such as face masks) and which were the hardest to get their hands on.

 - 60% of Brits admitted to stockpiling or panic buying to prepare for the UK going into lockdown.

 - On average, Brits spent £57.09 each while stockpiling.
 This brings the total spend across the UK to £1.8 billion.

 - The most-bought items were canned goods.
 Three-fifths (59%) of stockpilers bought these products.

 - Hand sanitiser was the item that was hardest to find, with almost two in five stockpilers (38%) being unable to purchase it.

 Three in five Brits (60%) admitted to stockpiling or panic buying to prepare for the UK going into lockdown.
 This equates to 31.2 million of us.
 On average, Brits spent £57.09 each, bringing the total amount spent across the country to £1.8 billion.